-Understanding how your building and its site interacts with the immediate and wider environment is at the heart of placemaking.
-It will help you achieve the highest quality of layout and design from your site.
+Understanding how your building and its site interacts with the immediate and wider environment is at the heart of placemaking, and will help you achieve the most from your site.

 Quality Audits.

 Introduced within Designing Streets in 2010, Quality Audits (QA) aims to allow more innovative design solutions, where designers can set aside safety-cautious road layout in favour of designs that are more inline with the principles set out within Designing Streets and Creating Places.